GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: GraphLand: a collection of diverse industrial graph datasets

 First, we describe datasets based on the data newly released specifically for our benchmark.

-\monospacebold{web-traffic}, \monospacebold{web-fraud} and \monospacebold{web-topics}\,\, These three datasets represent a part of the Internet (web graph).
+\monospacebold{web-fraud}, \monospacebold{web-topics}, and \monospacebold{web-traffic}\,\, These three datasets represent a part of the Internet (web graph).
 The nodes are websites, and a directed edge connects two nodes if at least one user followed a link from one website to the other in a selected period of time.
-We prepared three datasets with the same graph but different tasks: in \texttt{web-traffic}, the task is to predict how many users visited a website in a specific period of time (regression); in \texttt{web-fraud}, the task is to predict which websites are fraudulent (strongly imbalanced binary classification); and in \texttt{web-topics}, the task is to predict the topic that a website belongs to (multiclass classification).
+We prepared three datasets with the same graph but different tasks: in \texttt{web-fraud}, the task is to predict which websites are fraudulent (strongly imbalanced binary classification); in \texttt{web-topics}, the task is to predict the topic that a website belongs to (multiclass classification); and in \texttt{web-traffic}, the task is to predict how many users visited a website in a specific period of time (regression).
 With almost $3$ million nodes, this is one of the largest publicly available attributed graphs that is not a citation network.

 \monospacebold{artnet-views} and \monospacebold{artnet-exp}\,\, These two datasets represent a social network of art creators.
-The nodes are users, and a directed edge connects two nodes if one user is subscribed to the other.
-We prepared two datasets with the same graph but different tasks: in \texttt{artnet-views}, the task is to predict how many views a user gets in a specific period of time (regression); and in \texttt{artnet-exp}, the task is to predict which users tend to create explicit art content (binary classification).
+The nodes are users, and an edge connects two nodes if the users are friends.
+We prepared two datasets with the same graph but different tasks: in \texttt{artnet-views}, the task is to predict how many views a user receives in a specific period of time (regression); and in \texttt{artnet-exp}, the task is to predict which users tend to create explicit art content (binary classification).

 \monospacebold{city-roads-M} and \monospacebold{city-roads-L}\,\, These datasets represent road networks of two major cities, with the second one being several times larger than the first.
 The nodes are segments of roads, and a directed edge connects two nodes if the segments are incident to each other and moving from one segment to the other is permitted by traffic rules.
 The task is to predict the average traveling speed on the road segment at a specific timestamp (regression).